-In any city of the world where land touches the sea therell be a yacht club or marina where visitors who show signs of enthusiasm will be welcomed by boat ownerssome of whom may offer more than just conversation.
+In any city worldwide where the land touches the sea, there’ll be a yacht club or marina where boat owners will welcome enthusiastic visitors—some of whom may offer more than just conversation.

 Of equal importance for traveling visitors are the bulletin boards of yacht clubs found all over the South Pacific, Southeast Asia, and Micronesiafrom Honolulu to Hong Kong.